Food safety

 The establishment of a food safety system itself is a requirement by food safety agencies in countries such as the US, UK, Canada, and Australia.

-5. Improving operational efficiency.
-By establishing standardized procedures and practices, an FSMS streamlines operations, reduces waste, and optimizes resource utilization.
+By establishing standardized procedures and practices, an FSMS streamlines operations, improves food waste management, and optimizes resource utilization.

 A comprehensive FSMS can help food operators ensure that they cover all safety precautions during the production stage.
 This program also reduces the likelihood of unnecessary delays and food safety issues.

 Operations can be efficiently improved once streamlined by a comprehensive FSMS.
-Verifications can be done through the gathered documents, and the food safety management team can make more informed decisions.
+Verifications can be done through the gathered documents, and the multi-disciplinary food safety team can make more informed decisions.

 In case of a food recall, food safety records can help address the problems faster.
 Recall procedures can become more efficient as all needed information are organized and neatly compiled.